|

 guests didn't attend that

 year.
-They were a little freaked out with the whole
+They were a little freaked out

 'documentary' thing.
-They came back full force for the next
+They came back full

 Christmas party. |